tsyesika/PyPump/docs/gettingstarted/tutorial.rst

 Tutorial
 ========

-**NOTE:** This tutorial is prep for an API that does not yet actually exist... we're doing the documentation driven development route.
+.. note:: This tutorial is prep for an API that does not yet actually exist... we're doing the documentation driven development route.
 But this is what it should look like! ;)

 PyPump and the Pump API
 -----------------------